toolisticon/aptk/README.md

     }

 That's it.
-In case of a failing validation, a message for failed kind of validation will be printed to the compiler.
+In case of a failing validation, a default error message for the failed kind of validation will be printed to the compiler.
 As you can see, it's far more readable and better to understand.

+But now you can say what about print a custom message as a warning.
+That's also possible:

+    // example with holi-annotation-processor-toolkit triggered from your public boolean process(Set<? extends TypeElement> annotations, RoundEnvironment roundEnv) {

+        // ...

+        this.getFluentTypeValidator(element)
+            .setCustomMessage(Diagnostic.Kind.WARNING, "The class annotated with annotation ${0} must be public.", TestAnnotation.class.getCanonicalName()).hasModifiers(Modifier.PUBLIC)
+            .setCustomMessage(Diagnostic.Kind.WARNING, "The class annotated with annotation ${0} must not be abstract.", TestAnnotation.class.getCanonicalName()).hasNotModifiers(Modifier.ABSTRACT)
+            .setCustomMessage(Diagnostic.Kind.ERROR, "The class annotated with annotation ${0} must be assignable to SomeInterface", TestAnnotation.class.getCanonicalName()).isAssignableTo(SomeInterface.class)
+            .validate();

+        // ...

+    }

 # How does it work?